-The electro-acoustic underwater test facility at the CSIR is such a facility.
-It is key in the testing of underwater sonar transmitters, receivers and arrays in respect of their acoustic sensitivity, acoustic beam-patterns and electrical properties.
+The electro-acoustic underwater test facility at the CSIR is used to test underwater sonar transmitters, receivers and arrays.

 The facility can test underwater transducers from 3 to 500 kHz and simulate depths of up to 650 m.

 Naval and commercial shipping agents are key users of three-dimensional images with detailed information on features encountered under water.
 The most obvious benefit lies in ensuring the safe operations of vessels, as well as curtailing smuggling by detecting cargo concealed underneath the hull of a ship.
 For such innovations to be brought to the market, rigorous testing in a suitable facility is required.